With free parking from 3:30pm and 360-degree views all night, skip the traffic to enjoy ...

 Spier Wine Farm | R310 | Stellenbosch | +27 (0)21 858 1826

-Those sick and tired of ogling animals from behind a fence or from atop a four-wheeler can find some happiness in Animal Ocean’s Seal Snorkelling tour.
-The incredible and completely immersive marine life experience gives anyone from the age of six the chance to swim with the adorably curious Cape fur seals in the clear waters of the Atlantic Ocean.
-The intimate three-hour adventure takes place just off the coast of Hout Bay’s Duiker Island, which is home to thousands of the elegant sea creatures, and guarantees wildlife sightings – the animals are even known to come within an arm’s length.
-Other than being able to swim, no additional experience is necessary to participate; though, kids between the ages of 6 and 16 do need to be accompanied by a parent or guardian.
+This incredible marine experience gives anyone from the age of six the chance to swim with the curious Cape fur seals in the clear waters of the Atlantic Ocean.
+The three-hour adventure takes place just off the coast of Hout Bay’s Duiker Island, which is home to thousands of seals, and the animals are even known to come within an arm’s length.

-Price: Seal Snorkelling with Animal Ocean rings in at R800p/p; the price includes all equipment.
+Price: Seal Snorkelling with Animal Ocean rings is R800/p, which includes all equipment.

 Opening times: The tour usually commences at 10am at the National Sea and Rescue Institute (NSRI) in Hout Bay Harbour, but other departure times may be arranged.